dvhdr/launchpad-pro/README.md

 - Recieving messages from the pads and buttons
 - Writing colours to the LEDs
-- Sending and receiving messages from the USB and MIDI ports
+- Sending and receiving messages from the MIDI ports
 - Receiving a tick message to drive timing based code

 Up for debate:

+- USB MIDI support (why not just implement on the host in programmer mode using the factory firmware?)
-- Flash read / write access
+- Flash memory read / write access
 - Setup button behaviour

 # Debugging